-Careers exist in today’s volatile, uncertain, complex and ambiguous environment; but career development doesn’t have to be fall victim to these challenging conditions.
-In fact, these characteristics can actually offer tremendous opportunity for employees and leaders who are willing to make the process more versatile, uplifting, choice-filled and active by embracing these five shifts.
+Careers exist in today’s volatile, uncertain, complex, and ambiguous environment; but career development doesn’t have to be fall victim to these challenging conditions.
+In fact, these characteristics can actually offer tremendous opportunities for employees and leaders who are willing to make the process more versatile, uplifting, choice-filled, and active by embracing these five shifts.

 Originally published on SmartBrief.